leaf-lxh/misaka_network/auto_sign_in/README.md

     log file: /var/log/auto_sign_in/log-YYYY-MM-DD.log
     Log's path can be changed in the configuration file.
 ## To do:

-  * Encrypt user data that stored in the database.
+   - [ ] Encrypt user data that stored in the database.

-  * A HTML+JavaScript website to manage this program.
+   - [ ]  A managing web page.

-  * E-mail alert while failed to sign in.
+   - [ ]  E-mail alert while failed to sign in.

-  * Support for windows.
+   - [ ]  Support for windows.